 On this webinar, we will review the purpose of the Professional Competency online trainings, how they can support your work in the prevention field, and provide a sneak peek to one of the online presentations.
 These trainings are designed to provide the prevention field an opportunity to gain or expand their knowledge of the Strategic Prevention Framework, and this webinar will help participants effectively navigate this new series of trainings.

-Professional Competency Series: Module 2-Community Organizing and Capacity Building
+Professional Competency Series: Module 2 – Capacity Building

 Alliance for Change: Tools for Collaboration

 Are you in a coalition or collaborative?
 Does your idea of partnership differ from your partners?
 Do you need a more or less structured group to make a difference?
 Effective alliances are an opportunity to achieve and sustain AOD prevention goals.
 Working together with traditional as well as innovative partners is a powerful tool when used effectively.
 An overview of the spectrum of linkages that occur across professional, public, and community sectors is presented, and will be examined in terms of these elements: leadership, decision making, communication, purpose and function, and structure.
 Tools for assessing linkage type (for planning or improvement purposes), and for optimizing the function of prevention alliances will also be presented.

 This webinar tells the story and shares lessons learned through a unique public health and public safety collaboration.
 Participants will learn about Operation Tip the Scale, a San Diego County collaboration where prevention, treatment, and law enforcement professionals work together on common goals.
 Presenters will describe lessons learned from eleven multi-agency integrated sweeps that have occurred since the initiative began in 2009, and will identify measurable outcomes and ways effective collaboration strengthens communities.